Prakash Thuminad

+Career

-He is associated with the Kannada film, Ondu Motteya Kathe (2017), a romantic drama directed by Raj B. Shetty.
+Thuminad is associated with the Kannada film, Ondu Motteya Kathe (2017), a romantic drama directed by Raj B. Shetty.
 In 2018, he appeared alongside Diganth and Pooja Devariya, in Senna Hegde's Kannada drama Katheyondu Shuruvagide.
 His performance in Sarkari Hi.
 Pra.
 Shaale, Kasaragodu, Koduge: Ramanna Rai was highly praised, that same year.
 His 2019 release included Lungi.
 He played the role of a bank manager in Kshamisi Nimma Khaatheyalli Hanavilla, starring Diganth and Aindrita Ray.